It’s not as easy as it seems to convert B2B SaaS.

 How do you prevent this from happening too often?

 When crunch time comes, SaaS sales teams look to strategies like doubling the size of the team and asking marketing for more leads, but there is often a lot of room for improvement within your own sales cycle.
+Here is a quick breakdown of how to identify ways to convert b2b saas.

 Account executives (AE) have low and unpredictable qualified opportunity to conversion rates.